xeXistenZx/Recovering-bricked-Dlink-500T-with-Adam2-bootloader/README.md

 - Correctly diagnosing why the split filesystem was causing boot failures
 - Persistent trial and error across dozens of attempts without giving up

-The AIs provided knowledge and guidance.
-The engineer provided curiosity, persistence, and the creative leaps that actually solved it.

 **Tested on:** D-Link DSL-500T, ADAM2 v0.22.02, AR7DB chipset
 **OpenWrt version:** Kamikaze 8.09.2 (r18961)